 The 2014-15 edition of the Journal of International Affairs, focusing on security, is found here: BCJIA 20 May 2015

-Completed and distributed on Graduation Day each May, the Journal begins to form in the previous fall semester.
-Interested students apply to be on the editorial board, and those chosen register for POL 794o, the Independent Studies Course.
-The editorial board is then responsible for deciding the edition’s theme, soliciting and editing contributions, writing pieces such as editorials, and supervising the publishing process.
+Completed and distributed on Graduation Day each May, the Journal begins to form over the previous winter break.
+Interested students apply to be on the editorial board, and those chosen register for POLS7940, the Independent Studies Course, for 3.0 credits.
+The editorial board is then responsible for deciding the edition’s theme, soliciting and editing contributions, writing editorials, and supervising the publishing process.

 If you are interested in the 2016-17 edition, send an e-mail to MUngar@brooklyn.cuny.edu by October 15, 2016.
 In the message, describe any relevant publishing or editing experience or career plans.